Flowminder/FlowKit/flowetl/deployment_example/README.md

 The remainder of this README describes the steps to set up this deployment and run the ingestion process.
-For the initial steps of building the relevant docker images, you need a clone of the FlowKit repository (for simplicity, the steps below assume that you are running them from within the FlowKit repository).
+For the initial steps of building the relevant docker images, you need a local clone of the FlowKit repository.
+For simplicity, the steps below assume that you are running them from within this local clone, inside the directory `flowetl/deployment_example/`.

-In a production deployment, you would simply upload the docker images directly to the server (or pull them there if it has an internet connection), but for development and testing it is useful to build the images locally, which is the method described here.
+In a production deployment, you would simply upload the docker images directly to the server, or pull them there if the server has internet connection.
+However, for development and testing it is useful to build the images locally, which is the method described here.
-Note that some other parts of the setup (e.g. using a docker swarm or setting up a local registry) are not strictly needed for a local example deployment, but we describe them here in order to mimic a production setup as closely as possible.
+Note that some other parts of the setup - e.g. using a docker swarm or setting up a local registry - are not strictly needed for a local example deployment, but we describe them here in order to mimic a production setup as closely as possible.